 Contacts where required were cleaned on the switchgear.
 Also oil and electrolyte levels checked and topped up if required and connections checked for tightness.

 On completion of the maintenance, supply was restored.
 Then run through operation of all safety circuits, overspeed for man riding and ore carrying.
 Other safety trips tested, once all were confirmed to be within required limits so the winder was restored to normal operation.

 The winder was equipped with a Ward Leonard control system.
 This was a very smooth speed control system over a very wide range (from zero to normal speed of the motor).
 The speed could be controlled in both the direction of rotation of the motor easily, so the motor could run with a uniform acceleration.

 This was a wonderful device.
 The driver will say that he drives the winder, but in reality the Lilly controls/monitors what the winder driver is doing.
 If events move outside the parameters set by the Lilly, it will firstly alarm, then shut down the winder in a safe mode.

 (Information kindly supplied by Bob Orchard)

-South Crofty Mine Inside 1.17 – This Ingersol Rand “Centac” is a centrifugal compressor producing 5,500 cubic feet per minute capacity.
-It was supported by three smaller machines.
+This machine is a Ingersol Rand “Centac” is a centrifugal compressor producing 5,500 cubic feet per minute capacity.
+It was also supported by three smaller machines.
 The air was fed down the shaft in pipes to be distributed to the working miners underground.